smogon/pokemon-showdown/README.md

     USER,~

 Replace `USER` with the username that you would like to become an Administrator.
+Do not put a space between the comma and the tilde.

 This username must be registered.
 If you do not have a registered account, you can create one using the Register button in the settings menu (it looks like a gear) in the upper-right of Pokémon Showdown.